 According to fastcodesign.com, people are far more likely to call a room beautiful when it’s design is round instead of square.
 Apparently, it’s hard-wired into our brains!

 Naturally, the idea of repetitive curves became the inspiration as we planned our house renovation.
 I was continuously drawn to the type of timeless curves that add interest and can break up straight lines throughout a home.
+When we designed our home, I added curves in many places.

 Consequently, as soon as I added several oval windows, I wanted to duplicate curves throughout the rest of the house.
 Curves can add rhythm and liveliness to space.
 Not only that, curves add a bit of a feminine touch, which was what I was craving for our new house.
 Perhaps that’s because I am the only female in our home?